joinmassive/akash-mass-deploy/README.md

 ## Motivation

-The ways to deploy code to Akash have been via a desktop app, [Akashlytics Deploy](https://github.com/Akashlytics/akashlytics-deploy); a web app, [Akash Deploy](https://github.com/spacepotahto/akash-deploy-ui); and the [native command-line interface](https://docs.akash.network/guides/cli).
-All are ideal for small-scale deployments but aren’t suited if you want to orchestrate multiple deployments across the network.
+The available methods for deploying workloads to Akash have been via a desktop app, [Akashlytics Deploy](https://github.com/Akashlytics/akashlytics-deploy); a web app, [Akash Deploy](https://github.com/spacepotahto/akash-deploy-ui); and the [native command-line interface](https://docs.akash.network/guides/cli).
+These methods are ideal for single deployments but aren’t suited to orchestrating multiple deployments across the network.

 Akash Mass Deploy was created to run a [Massive](https://joinmassive.com/) testnet on Akash infrastructure and can be used to automate similar mass deployments.